-LSA has three family shelters with the capacity to house up to 65 families.
-Bridge House was our first family shelter and is made up of 12 units, while Green House has 21 units and Independence Way has 32 units.
-All three family shelters are funded by the Commonwealth of Massachusetts Department of Housing and Community Development.
+Bridge House was our first family shelter, followed by Green House and Independence House.
+All three family shelters are supported by the Commonwealth of Massachusetts Department of Housing and Community Development.
 Families are referred to shelter by the Department of Transitional Assistance.

 All shelters are open 24/7/365.
 Each family has their own room with their own key and their own small refrigerator and food cabinet.
 LSA provides families with three meals a day and a safe, nurturing environment.